-For example, the computer security incident response team may have to analyze the activities of a potential threat to several assets that different teams may manage.
+For example, the computer security incident response team may have to analyse the activities of a potential threat to several assets that different teams may manage.
 Then they’d communicate with those teams through established communication channels.

 What Is Integrated Communication?

-Integrated communication is a communication system that ensures the smooth flow of real-time information in all relevant communication channels in an organization.
-We use many different tools to communicate and stay abreast of project, team, and organizational development.
+Integrated communication is a communication system that ensures the smooth flow of real-time information in all relevant communication channels in an organisation.
+We use many different tools to communicate and stay abreast of project, team, and organisational development.
 For example, we often use Jira to stay on top of our software’s development life cycle, Git for version control, Jenkins for continuous integration, Confluence for collaborative creation, and Slack for team correspondence.